Bellator ribeiroi

 Identification

 Body stout but elongate and slightly compressed rearward.
 Head is large, bony, and heavily sculptured with pronounced ridges and spines.
 Head relatively deep with very large protruding eyes.
 Duck-billed snout is short.
-Snout with short and blunt spiny plates but no projections beyond tip of snout.
+Snout with long leaf-like spiny projections projecting beyond upper jaw.
 Spines around nostrils.
 Mouth is subterminal and small in size, containing bands of villiform teeth on the jaws, vomer, and palatines.
-Jaw falls short of anterior orbit.
-Spine in front of eyes.
-Prominent cirri behind eyes.
+Jaw reaches under anterior orbit.
+No spine in front of eyes.
+No cirri behind eyes.
 Preopercle and opercle usually bear strong spines.
+Preopercular spine without basal spine (reduced to a round bump).
 Preopercular spine reaches edge of opercle but is not longer than opercular spine.
+Cleithral spine longer than opercular spine.
 Moderate fan-like pectoral fins with strongly branched rays, with the lower three rays free, thickened, and separate from the fin membrane.
 Pectoral fin viewed from above broadly rounded.
-Pectorals when folded reach anterior third of anal fin base.
+Pectorals when folded reach anterior base of anal fin.
 Two dorsal fins: one spiny and one soft rays.
-First dorsal spine long and filamentous (males only).
+First dorsal spine filamentous in males.
 Anal fin opposite soft dorsal fin.
 Caudal fin is truncate.
 Pelvic fin underneath pectoral fin on belly.
-Body covered in small ctenoid scales with the exception of the naked ventral surface.
+Body covered in small ctenoid scales with the exception of the naked posterior ventral surface.
+Chest scaled.
 Nape and opercular membrane naked.
 Lateral line is continuous.

 Size